hb9kns/gigof/README.md

 - `write` : permits writing of messages to the system administrator
 - `clear` : clears all messages to the system administrator
 - `repos` : permits managing of additional repositories
+- `mango` : provides commands for reinstalling initial gopherhole, or even a completely bare gopherhole allowing to push a remote working repo *Warning: destroys contents!*

 The `repos` command allows to add or remove additional repositories (which by default are in the directory `r` in the user's home), and